 Many, many things draw me to Africa: the diverse cultures and rich ecology, of course, but also the fact that it’s an ancient continent poised on the brink of change.
 African lifestyles have already altered a great deal in the twenty or so years I’ve been visiting.

-From my base in the UK, I fly south on a regular basis, and have so far visited over 25 countries in North, West, East and southern Africa, sampling everything from obscure music festivals to five-star safaris.
+From my base in the UK, I fly south on a regular basis, and have so far visited over 30 countries in North, West, East and southern Africa, sampling everything from obscure music festivals to high-end conservation safaris.
 I have also covered many of the islands around Africa, including the Canary Islands, Madeira, Cape Verde, São Tomé & Príncipe, Zanzibar, Madagascar and Mauritius.

 Epic overland journeys through some of Australia’s most stunning locations